saurabh-singh-rajput/cuda-tutorial/README.md

-# CUDA Programming Learning Resource
+# Learning CUDA from scratch

 Welcome to the CUDA Programming Learning Resource!
 This repository is a comprehensive guide for anyone looking to learn CUDA programming from scratch.
 It contains a single Google Colab notebook that outlines concepts and provides executable code examples to help you grasp the fundamentals of CUDA and parallel computing with NVIDIA GPUs.